Spectral Estimates, Contractions and Hypercontractivity: Concluding Remarks

 which for example would be useful to know for obtaining eigenvalue estimates in Corollary \ref{cor:eigen-estimates}.
 We stress that we do not know how to prove even this simple consequence of Conjecture \conjtwo, which is somewhat of an ominous sign in regards to the latter.
 Of course, by Caffarelli's Contraction Theorem, (\ref{eq:BG}) and (\ref{eq:BG2}) are true when the underlying space is Euclidean.

-Consequently, a much safer version of the tentative Conjectures \conjone and \conjtwo, which we refrained from stating explicitly in the Introduction for the sake of expositional simplicity and coherence, would be to restrict our attention to weighted manifolds satisfying a Graded Curvature-Dimension condition, to be introduced in \cite{EMilman-GradedCD}.
+Consequently, we are somewhat skeptical of the validity of the tentative Conjectures \conjone and \conjtwo, which we mainly stated for motivational purposes.
+A much safer variant of these tentative conjectures, which we refrained from stating explicitly in the Introduction for the sake of expositional simplicity and coherence, is to restrict our attention to weighted manifolds satisfying a Graded Curvature-Dimension condition, to be introduced in \cite{EMilman-GradedCD}.
 With this more restrictive condition, instead of requiring a single lower bound on $\Ric_{g,\mu} = \Ric_g + \nabla^2_g V$, one imposes separate bounds on the two components of the latter tensor (or some other linear combination thereof).
 Specifically we make the following:

 \begin{conj12} The tentative Conjectures \conjone and \conjtwo hold true when restricted to weighted manifolds satisfying $\Ric_{g} \geq 0$ and $\nabla^2_g V \geq \rho g$ (and still diffeomorphic to $\Real^n$). \end{conj12} Note that in any case, since $\rho > 0$, a manifold as above cannot be compact, since otherwise at the point where the maximum of $V$ is attained we would have $\nabla^2_g V \leq 0$.
 For such weighted manifolds, we can in fact prove (\ref{eq:BG}) using the usual Jacobi field approach - see the forthcoming \cite{EMilman-GradedCD}.